ttuhin03/computer_use_ootb/README.md

 ## 📅 Roadmap
 - [ ] **Explore available features**
+  - [ ] The Claude API seems to be unstable when solving tasks.
+We are investigating the reasons: resolutions, types of actions required, os platforms, or planning mechanisms.
+Welcome any thoughts or comments on it.
 - [ ] **Interface Design**
   - [x] **Support for Gradio** ✨
   - [ ] **Simpler Installation**